641i130/dataset-tools/README.md

 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

 8. Cool, now you have a dataset with the files beginning with `out_` and a log with `transcript.txt`.

+# Dataset Cleaning
+(If you really want a clean dataset, this tool will help) `python3 process.py`